KristofferC/NearestNeighbors.jl/README.md

 * `skip` (optional): A predicate to skip certain points, e.g., points already visited.

-For the singlke closest neighbor, you can use `nn`:
+For the single closest neighbor, you can use `nn`:

 ```julia
 nn(tree, points, skip = always_false) -> idxs, dists